Skip to main content

 | expr * expr

-Arithmetic expressions require the type of both subexpressions to be numeric types, that is, either a Field or an Unsigned Integer.
+Arithmetic expressions require the type of both subexpressions to be numeric types, that is, either a Field or a Uint.
 The type of the result will depend on the types of the subexpressions as follows:

 • If either subexpression has type Field, the result will have type Field

-For arithmetic operations with Unsigned Integer result types, it is a static type error if the result's bound would be greater than the maximum unsigned integer.
+For arithmetic operations with Uint result types, it is a static type error if the result's bound would be greater than the maximum unsigned integer.

 Arithmetic expressions are evaluated by first evaluating the subexpressions in order from left to right.
 Integer addition, subtraction, or multiplication is then used on the subexpression values.
-The overflow and underflow behavior differs for Field and Unsigned Integer operations:
+The overflow and underflow behavior differs for Field and Uint operations:

-• Unsigned Integer addition and subtraction cannot overflow, the static type of the result will always be large enough to hold the result value
+• Uint addition and multiplication cannot overflow: the static type of the result will always be large enough to hold the result value

-• Unsigned Integer subtraction checks if the value of the right subexpression is greater than the value of the left subexpression.
+• Uint subtraction checks if the value of the right subexpression is greater than the value of the left subexpression.
 If so, it is a runtime error (the result would be negative).
 Otherwise the unsigned subtraction is performed.

 The static typing rules imply that if Field arithmetic semantics is desired, then at least one of the operands must have static type Field.